MatayoBweta/three_rp_planning/README.md

 **Sectors**: The refugee coordination model identifies the leading sectors for addressing the needs of refugees and other displaced persons; these sectors are the core components of a comprehensive response to a displacement crisis and are each designed to address specific needs that arise because of displacement.
 These sectors are important because they are the basics that should be provided in an emergency so that they can make a significant difference in the lives of refugees and displaced persons.
 Focusing on these areas can prevent the spread of disease, improve living conditions, and contribute to overall well-being.

+The fields help to provide a clear and organized understanding of the activities and resources that are associated with that sector.

+- 	**Code Name**: A unique identifier and the name given to a specific sector or area of focus within the humanitarian field.
+- **Code**: A numerical or alphanumerical code assigned to a specific sector can be used to identify and organize information related to that sector.
+- **Sector Number**: An number assigned to a specific sector can be used to identify and organize information related to that sector.
+- **Language**: The language in which the sector's information is primarily presented.
+- **Name**: The full name or title of the sector.
+- **Short Name**: A shortened version of the sector's name can be used for brevity in communications and documentation.
+- **3RP Name**: The sector's name in the context of the "3RP Response Plan" (3RP), which is a coordinated plan for providing humanitarian assistance in a specific crisis or region.
+- **Lead Organization**: The primary organization responsible for coordinating and leading activities within the sector.
+- **Co-Lead Organization**: An additional organization that may also lead in coordinating and leading activities within the sector.
+- **Access Token**: A string of characters used to authenticate and authorize access to information related to the sector.
+- **Color**: A color code or hex code associated with the sector can be used to color-code information or materials related to the sector.
+- **3RP Color**: The color used to represent the sector in visualizations related to the 3RP
+- **3RP**: Saying if the sector is a 3RP sector or not.
+- **Service**: Telling if the sector is supporting the provision of a set of services.
+- **Effective Sector**: Telling the sector is an effective sector or a set of sectors brought together to support a working group definition.
+- **Active**: A term indicating if the sector is currently active or not.

 ## Planning Data relevant to the 3RP planning

 The data collected will be crucial for the planning phase of the 3RP (Regional Refugee and Resilience Plan), providing vital information necessary to make informed decisions and design effective and targeted interventions.
 Planning data support identifying the needs and priorities of the affected population, determining the resources required, and setting realistic goals and objectives.
 The set of indicators and outputs defined during the planning stage will also help to monitor progress towards these goals and to adjust as necessary to ensure that assistance is reaching those who need it most.

 During the monitoring phase, the data will support the evaluation of the impact and effectiveness of the interventions, the identification of any gaps or shortcomings, and inform the implementation of any corrective measures that may be necessary.
 This will ensure that assistance reaches the intended beneficiaries, that resources are being used effectively, and that the overall response is on track to meet the established goals.